Multi-Agent Reinforcement Learning for V2X Resource Allocation: Disentangling MARL Challenges Through Benchmarking: Algorithms

 \begin{description} \item[MAA2C] Multi-agent A2C (MAA2C) \cite{papoudakis2021benchmarking} differs from IA2C by incorporating the global state into the critic, alongside local observations and previous actions, in environments with partial observability. \item[MAPPO] The relationship between Multi-agent PPO (MAPPO) \cite{yu2022surprising} and IPPO mirrors that between MAA2C and IA2C. \end{description}

 Table~\ref{tab:algorithm_summary} summarizes the eight algorithms evaluated in this study.
-The MADDPG algorithm \cite{lowe2020multi}, another well-known CTDE actor–critic method, is excluded because it is primarily designed for continuous action spaces, whereas our C-V2X tasks involve discrete actions.
+The MADDPG algorithm \cite{lowe2020multi}, another well-known CTDE actor-critic method, is excluded because it is primarily designed for continuous action spaces, whereas our C-V2X tasks involve discrete actions.
 Moreover, \cite{papoudakis2021benchmarking} shows that MADDPG underperforms relative to other algorithms across most evaluated games.